#Regenerative 01. Jul 2025

 1. Non-surgical periodontal therapy: Professional tooth cleaning and oral health instructions.
 Local antibiotic treatment based on doxycycline 14 days before surgery, in combination with subgingival debridement using Labrida BioClean®, whose fibers are made of chitosan, a material with documented bacteriostatic and anti-inflammatory properties (Figs. 2–8).

-2. Surgical treatment: GalvoSurge®, GBR using autologous bone, Straumann® XenoGraft, hyaluronic acid and permamem® membrane.
+2. Surgical treatment: GalvoSurge®, GBR using autologous bone, Straumann® XenoGraft, and permamem® membrane.

 3. Second-stage surgery: prosthetic rehabilitation refixed on implant #16.